hickscj/hickscj.github.io/README.md

 # hickscj.github.io

-Just a basic copy of my resume built with React and Firebase.
+Just a basic copy of my resume built with React.